 The CS100 measures barometric pressure for the range of 600 to 1100 hPa (mBar).
 This range equates to from below sea level (as in a mine) up to 12,000 feet above sea level.
 Designed for use in environmental applications, the CS100 is compatible with all Campbell Scientific dataloggers.Read More

-The CS100 is encased in a stainless steel and polyester case fitted with an 1/8 in. barbed fitting for pressure connection.
-It includes an internal switching circuit that allows the datalogger to power the barometer only during measurement, which reduces power consumption.
+The CS100 is encased in a stainless-steel and polyester case fitted with an 1/8 in. barbed fitting for pressure connection.
+It includes an internal switching circuit that allows the datalogger to power the barometer only during measurement, which reduces power usage.

 |Response Time||< 100 ms|

 |Warm-up Time||< 1 s|

 |Cable Length||0.8 m (2.5 ft)|

 |Dimensions||9.1 x 6.1 x 2.5 cm (3.6 x 2.4 x 1.0 in.)|